Tourette Syndrome Causes, Symptoms, and Treatment

 "Identical twins show about a 50% concordance for Tourette Syndrome," claims Dr. Piacentini.
 "If one identical twin has it, there's a 50% chance that the other twin will also have it.
 For fraternal twins, if one twin has it, there's about an 8-20% chance that the other twin will have it."

-But it’s not just about a person’s genetics.
+But it’s not just about human genetics.
 There are other contributing factors associated with Tourette Syndrome.

 What Are the Most Common Causes of Tourettes?